Moray Coast Trail

 With its 44 miles of marvellous landscapes, from rugged cliffs, caves and sheltered coves to fishertown harbours and sweeping stretches of sand, this trail is one of Scotland’s best kept secrets.
 Combined with the inland Dava Way, you have a week’s walking as good as anywhere in Scotland.
 This superb guidebook makes the perfect companion to north-east Scotland’s finest long walks.

-There have been three main changes since our first edition pubilshed in 2010:
+There have been four main changes in recent years:

-- The closure of the level crossing near Benromach Distillery means that the preferred route out of Forres follows a shorter route passing Grant Park and Sueno’s Stone.
+- The closure of the level crossing near Benromach Distillery means that our preferred route out of Forres follows a shorter route passing Grant Park and Sueno’s Stone.